 This is when the flowers really start to look incredible in Hokkaido; head to Biei for row upon row of colored petals at its flower farms.

 Weather in Hokkaido in July

 Temperatures in Hokkaido in July are around the low-20s, making this a welcome alternative to the high humidity of the rest of Japan.
 It’s one of the best times to visit Hokkaido; escaping the sweaty cities of Tokyo and Osaka and heading to the fresh climate of this northern island is blissful.

 Hiking is good in July.
 You’ll be sharing the path with locals out to see nature coming back to life.
 Once a frosty expanse, Furano now boasts incredibly purple fields of lavender.

 At the end of July, however, things change.
 Heat begins to actually be a thing, with temperatures of around 30°C not unheard of.
 Rainy days can occur, too, but it’s not all that frequent.

-Weather in Hokkaido in August
+Hokkaido Weather in August

 With school vacations, the summer crowds also peak in August.
 Biei’s flower gardens become very, very busy.

 This is a good time of year to visit the remote Shiretoko National Park, up in the northeast of the island.
 Practically inaccessible during winter, the Shiretoko Peninsula is a forested area of lakes and mountains that’s asking to be explored.